 There is a disconnect between the tobacco research community and the vape community.
 Both groups have almost totally divergent knowledge-base of the technology; the former based on its existing tobacco research agenda, the latter based on practical experience with the technology and through peer-learning and marketing.

 We contend that vape is not an extension of the medical science paradigm or the tobacco control paradigm and, therefore, that the techniques used to (simultaneously) understand and tackle tobacco usage are wholly inappropriate in understanding vape.
 We are not saying that these established paradigms are illegitimate or irrelevant.
-But they do not work well when it comes to understanding user-driven technology, which, importantly, is
+But they do not work well when it comes to understanding user-driven technology, which, importantly, is also not an extension of the tobacco industry.

 We don’t really know what Trump thinks about vaping, it wasn’t a major Presidential campaign issue.
 But we do know that he hates Government regulation: during the campaign he said that around 70% of Federal regulations could go under his Presidency.
 We also know that Tump allies in Congress like Duncan Hunter – the second Congressman to endorse Trump for President back in February – are big supporters of the vaping community.